OperationSpark/first-website/README.md

 Enter the following commands, and be careful to place your spaces correctly and press `ENTER` after each one.
 Read the results of each command and check for errors.

-1. First, make sure that your _working directory_ is set to be your github repo's folder.
-Replace `my-github-username.github.io` with the folder for your github repo:
+1. Change directories into your github folder.
+The result should look something like this: `cd "hallebot.github.io"` (the github username of the user in this example is `hallebot`).
+Once your command looks similar to this, press enter to move on to the next command:

-        cd my-github-username.github.io
+        cd "replace this with your github repository folder"

 2. First, **add** all the files we worked into git so that they can be archived into a set of changes in our source control: